COLUMBUS (WCMH) — Anyone who resided in Ohio during the winter of 1977-78 has stories to tell about the Blizzard of ’78.

 “By the time I got through my route and came back, that road was completely covered over.
 Now you’re spending all your time back over that same road trying to keep it clear.”

 Counties handled snow operations individually in 1978, rather than the centralized approach employed by the Ohio Department of Transportation, with state-of-the-art radio communications and computer tracking of snow plows that employ high-technology equipment.

 After the rain turned to windswept snow, temperatures plummeted into the single digits.
 The Buckeye State was caught in the icy throes of a full-fledged Arctic blizzard before dawn.
 Travel nearly came to a standstill.

-The snowfall varied from 6 to 12 inches by midday overall but the southeastern counties of Ohio, with heavier amounts in the northwest; that was on top of a considerable amount of snow — 28 inches had fallen earlier in the month in a series of three storms in Columbus, already a new record for any month in city weather history.
+The snowfall in Ohio varied from 6 to 12 inches, with a little less in the southeastern counties, and some heavier totals in the northwest.
+This was on top of a considerable amount of snow — 28 inches had fallen earlier in the month in three separate storms, already a snowfall record for any month in local weather history.

 An estimated 175,000 residents lost electricity for several days, and most schools and businesses were shuttered for a week or more.

 More than 5,000 national guardsmen were ordered into action by Gov. Rhodes to help clear 31,000 miles of Ohio roadway and attend to victims trapped in their cars and homes.